Östersund: History

 In 1917 when the Great War was fought on the continent and with the February Revolution in Russia, the beginning of the Russian Revolution also affected Östersund.
 Rationing led to lack of supplies and a revolution was feared.
 Some of the citizens, primarily soldiers, went on hunger strikes and at the first of May that year 4,000 demonstrators gathered in front of the city hall demanding lower prices on milk and wood.
-The year after, the Spanish flu spread like wildfire across the world.
+The year after, the Spanish flu spread the world.
 The city doctor in Östersund noted that "Östersund ought without objection to have been more haunted by the flu than any other Swedish city", which is why Östersund was referred to by locals as spanska sjukans huvudstad, 'capital of the Spanish flu'.

 The large brick church was built in 1940.

 Despite the Great Depression and several crises resulting in a very high unemployment rate, Östersund continued to grow in the interwar period.
 In 1918 the Odenslund area was incorporated.
 The business sector remained largely unaffected and Östersund continued to be one of the least industrialized cities in Sweden.
 Instead Östersund continued to focus on wholesale trade and became a centre for it in northern and north-central Sweden.
 The city's central position was strengthened when the Inlandsbanan railway was constructed through Jämtland from the north to the south.
 The first scheduled bus route was created in the 1920s between Östersund and the nearby town of Brunflo.
 In the next decade well over 40 bus routes were functioning in Östersund.
 The dairy was located west of the bus square, Gustav III:s torg, at the current site of the shopping mall Kärnan.
 This square naturally become a central part of the city.

 Östersund continued to grow after the Second World War.
 Lugnvik was incorporated into the city in 1954 and Östersund was, like the rest of Jämtland, affected by the Rehn-Meidner-model, though not in the same way.
 The Swedish Keynesian policy was launched in order to improve the mobility of the labour force.
 Jämtland was struck hard by this when the people moved from the countryside to cities, from inland to coast and from the north to the south.
 As an urban area Östersund was affected by the Million Programme and urban districts like Körfältet were created.

 Östersund became the capital of the Republic of Jamtland.
 Its flag can be seen throughout the year at the main town square.